July 5 – July 9:

 We welcome everyone and invite those of other faiths to investigate the phenomena and teachings of Spiritualism.

 Madison Camp is located in Lakewood village, north of Skowhegan (approximately 6 miles), along Route 201.
 At the golf course turn right onto Beach Road into the Association towards Lakewood Theater.
 Continue to the end of the road.
 At the beach turn left onto street posted, “Private Road, Owners, and Guests Only”.
 After about 160 feet, directly in front of you, you will see the Madison Spiritualist Camp.
 Parking for the Chapel is in the back of the building.

 Visit our Private Readings Summary page.

-There has been a lot of work done on our camp during the last 3 years as many of you have noticed, including roofing, painting, landscaping and a heat exchanger installation that will allow us to offer early and post season special events.
+There has been a lot of work done on our camp during the last 3 years as many of you have noticed, including roofing, painting, landscaping, and a heat exchanger installation that will allow us to offer early and post-season special events as applicable.

 Madison Camp is asking for Donations to support the costs of bringing the community wonderful spiritual programs each year.
 We hope you will consider giving a tax-deductible donation, as we are a non-profit 501(c3) organization.
 Any donations received will be put into our general checking fund to cover building maintenance, utilities, advertising, and such ancillary items that enable us to bring in people from around the state and country to share their spiritual knowledge here at Madison Camp.